-Why Use a Litigation Support Investigative Team?
+Why Use Litigation Support Services?

-Benefits of Legal Investigators and Litigation Support Teams:
+Benefits of Litigation Support Teams

 When hired by attorneys and law firms to prepare for trial, deposition, or other legal matters, investigators, as agents of an attorney, enjoy a privileged relationship with their clients.
 Communications between clients and investigators are protected as privileged communications and cannot be divulged to third parties.
-When investigators, as agents of an attorney, interview potential witnesses or parties, the product of those interviews is considered a privileged attorney work product that cannot be subpoenaed in other proceedings.
+When legal investigators, as agents of an attorney, interview potential witnesses or parties, the product of those interviews is considered a privileged attorney work product that cannot be subpoenaed in other proceedings.

 An established and licensed private investigation firm has a wealth of resources not available to the general public or even to attorneys.
 Our sources come from years of building relationships and partnerships locally, nationally, and internationally.
-Our investigators are continually kept abreast of new technologies, services, and laws that affect the rapidly growing field of intelligence gathering.
+Our legal investigators are continually kept abreast of new technologies, services, and laws that affect the rapidly growing field of intelligence gathering.

 Investigators produce detailed and accurate reports describing their various findings.
-Investigators will attest to the veracity of their reports and sign affidavits related to the findings, and when divulgeable, identify the sources.
+Investigators will attest to the veracity of their reports and sign affidavits related to the findings, and when possible, identify the sources.
 These reports can be used by attorneys in drafting subpoenas, discovery requests, and various motion-filings.

-Types of Cases that Benefit from Experienced and Licensed Investigators:
+Cases that Benefit from Litigation Support

 Investigators with law enforcement backgrounds can help defend against wrongful accusations and mitigate charges.
-Our investigators understand police procedure, many of them having spent years on the force; they know what to look for in evaluating the strength of evidence in a criminal case.
+Our investigators understand police procedure, many of them having spent years on the force; they know what to look for in evaluating the evidence in a criminal case.

 Police departments don’t always have the resources to assist every victim of every crime, and prosecutors will sometimes wait until they have enough evidence to meet their burden of proof before bringing a case to court.
 Investigators can work in coordination with police departments to assist in gathering evidence; they can also work directly with victims who seek restitution in civil cases after criminal statutes of limitations have expired and police are no longer investigating.